kachurovskiy/nanoels/h4/README.md

 [![h4-600px](https://user-images.githubusercontent.com/517919/235074149-307f8b7f-a9d5-4ade-b29a-13809ba81e75.JPG)](https://kachurovskiy.com/)

-Controller itself is available for purchase on https://kachurovskiy.com/
+Controller itself is available for purchase on https://kachurovskiy.com/ or you can DIY with the hardware design files provided.

 ## Features